-ANNEX E
+Annex E

-Test procedure to evaluate the robustness of downlighter fire hoods
+Test procedure to evaluate the robustness of downlighter fire hoods construction and fitting, and thereby meets the recommendations given in this Guide.

-1. INTRODUCTION
+1. Introduction

-This Annex provides requirements5 that need to be satisfied by a downlighter fire hood that is considered to be 'robust' in both its construction and fitting, and thereby meets the recommendations given in this Guide.
+This Annex provides requirements that need to be satisfied by a downlighter fire hood that is considered to be 'robust' in both its